 Are High-End Skincare Products Worth It?

 Why are some skin care products very expensive?
 Is it because of the ingredients, the packaging, the celerity endorsements, the low supply?
+The Top 10 skincare brands tend to be the luxury expensive ones.
+Why is this?

 Does it have ingredients that are right for your Baumann Skin Type?